British Virgin Islands Government

 Suffrage: 18 years of age; universal

-Legislative Branch: Description: unicameral House of Assembly (15 seats; 13 members - 9 in single-seat constituencies and 4 at-large seats directly elected by simple majority vote and 2 ex-officio members - the attorney general and the speaker - chosen from outside the House; members serve 4-year terms)
+Legislative Branch: description: unicameral House of Assembly (15 seats; 13 members - 9 in single-seat constituencies and 4 members in a single, nationwide constituency directly elected by simple majority vote and 2 ex-officio members - the attorney general and the speaker - chosen from outside the House; members serve 4-year terms)

-Political Parties and Leaders: National Democratic Party or NDP [Orlando SMITH]
+Political Parties and Leaders: National Democratic Party or NDP [Marlon PENN]

 International Organization Participation: Caricom (associate), CDB, Interpol (subbureau), IOC, OECS, UNESCO (associate), UPU

-Diplomatic Representation from US: None (overseas territory of the UK)
+Diplomatic Representation from US: embassy: none (overseas territory of the UK)

 All Countries